Information for clients and families

 The Royal has measures in place to protect your health while you are in our care.
 While things may be done a bit differently during this time, please know that our team remains dedicated to treating you with care and respect.

-During the COVID-19 pandemic, The Royal has focused on continuing to provide care and support to clients and families in the safest way possible.
+While living with COVID-19 in our communities, The Royal has focused on continuing to provide care and support to clients and families in the safest way possible.
 Many appointments and group activities are taking place virtually.
 If you have questions about a specific program or service, please contact your care team.

 Outpatient services

-We are conducting most outpatient appointments virtually using secure video-conferencing technology.
+We conduct many outpatient appointments virtually using secure video-conferencing technology.
 Read this story to learn more about virtual appointments.

-A limited number outpatient appointments will be conducted in-person.
-These appointments will be scheduled based on individual clinical needs.
+Some outpatient appointments are conducted in-person.
+These appointments are scheduled based on individual clinical needs.
 If you feel that an in-person appointment is essential to your care, please discuss it with your clinical team.
 All in-person appointments must be scheduled.

 Here are some things you should know if you are coming in for a scheduled in-person appointment: